-Start-up meeting for Baltic Energy Technology Perspectives (BENTE)
+Start-up meeting for Baltic Energy Technology Scenarios (BENTE)

-On 20.04.17 Baltic Energy Technology Perspectives (BENTE) marked the beginning of the project phase with a start-up meeting.
+On 20.04.17 Baltic Energy Technology Scenarios (BENTE) marked the beginning of the project phase with a start-up meeting.
 There were participants in attendance from Nordic Energy Research, the winners of…

-Baltic Energy Technology Perspectives (BENTE) is a research collaboration between the leading research institutions from the Baltic countries, the Nordic research team and the Nordic Energy Research.
+Baltic Energy Technology Scenarios (BENTE) is a research collaboration between the leading research institutions from the Baltic countries, the Nordic research team and the Nordic Energy Research.

 BENTE will provide an in-depth scenario analysis of issues critical in the Baltic countries’ achieving their climate and energy targets in the most cost efficient way.
 Until 2030 national and EU climate and energy policies will play an important role in defining targets, while the perspective to 2050 can contribute to understanding the path beyond 2030, and the possible implications of decisions made before 2030.